mmasooda/AIinConst-1/README.md

 ## Notes

 This prototype is inspired by Finch3D/TestFit.
-It uses a basic recursive splitting algorithm so that rooms always fit inside the given plot width and height.
+By default it uses a basic recursive splitting algorithm so that rooms always fit inside the given plot.
+When `OPENAI_API_KEY` is supplied you can enable GPT-4o generation for higher-quality layouts.
 Additional logic would be required for production use.